The Top 20 Eurovision Songs by percentage - 2010 to 2019

 At the time it was the third highest scoring song in the history of the contest.
 It was also the first winning song since the introduction of the split jury - televoting system in 2009, that did not win the televoting.

 Did any of your favourites make the top 20 of the best Eurovision songs of the decade?

-Is “Heroes” the worthy overall best song of the decade?
+Is ‘Heroes’ the worthy overall best song of the last decade?
 Let us know.

-We will be revealing the worst 20 songs of the last decade before unveiling the full ranking of Eurovision Grand Final songs.
-Stay tuned!
+Also check out the bottom 20 songs of the last decade here, and the full ranking of Eurovision Grand Final songs here.